Shiva-74/HopeConnect/README.md

 ```
 Now you will see the backend is running

 # Now go to hopeconnect-frontend directory in a new terminal
+### Put the src and public file into a new directory named hopeconnect-frontend
 ```
 cd hopeconnect
 cd hopeconnect-frontend